This keto peanut butter bundt cake is a peanut butter lover’s dream! It’s a moist, dense, rich cake that makes sure that peanut butter is the star.

 I used a 9.5 inch 12-cup bundt pan to make this recipe because it allows the cake to bake evenly on all sides and produces a lovely golden crust.

 Let me also mention that the type of bundt pan you use is important.
-Not all are created equal and after awhile bundt pans don’t release the cakes properly so investing in a good one is worth it.
+Not all are created equal and after a while bundt pans don’t release the cakes properly so investing in a good one is worth it.
 I use a CasaWare’s brand because it has a granite ceramic that makes for easy release baking.

 The Sugar- Substitute Options

-When it comes to choosing which sugar-substitute to use for this keto peanut butter cake, I have some options for you.
+When it comes to choosing which sugar substitute to use for this peanut butter keto cake, I have some options for you.
 My two favorite granulated sugar substitutes for this recipe are Lakanto Monk Fruit or Swerve.